 Step 1.
 Request A Certificate

-In order to be able to serve your S3/CloudFront assets on a custom domain with HTTPS enabled, you need to configure your CloudFront Distribution with a valid SSL certificate.
+In order to serve your S3/CloudFront assets on a custom domain with HTTPS enabled, you need to configure your CloudFront Distribution with a valid SSL certificate.
 Follow the following steps to obtain a free SSL certificate using AWS Certificate Manager (ACM).

 Open the Request a certificate page in the AWS Certificate Management console

 Make sure you are in the US East (N. Virginia) us-east-1 region.
-This information is displayed at the top right corner of the page.
+The region you are on is displayed at the top right corner of the page.
 If you are not already in this region, select it from the dropdown menu.
 CloudFront only supports ACM certificates from this region.
 Although your CloudFront distribution doesn't have to be in this region.

 Enter the custom domain or sub-domain you want to use for the CloudFront Distribution in the input field provided.
 For the purpose of this tutorial, let's assume that our custom domain is assets.example.com.